joelewing/llama3-word-problem-solver/README.md

 ## Installation

-You'll need Python 3.11, pip, koboldcpp, and the llama3 weights in GGUF format, and of the code in this repo.
+You'll need Python 3.11, pip, koboldcpp, and the llama3 weights in GGUF format, and the code in this repo.

 First, clone the repository and install the needed packages:
 - `git clone https://github.com/joelewing/llama3-word-problem-solver`